pre-char/Flappy_Rocket/README.md

 it's a game similar to flappy bird

 ## Story line
 This is a story about a world with human rockets.
-The rocket has eye and legs.
-There is a baby rocket learning how to fly.
+The rocket has eye and legs. \n There is a baby rocket learning how to fly.
 Its mother prepared several logs with holes on them.
-In the game, players are rocket babies.
+In the game, players are the baby rocket.

 ## Video link
 https://youtu.be/ERnl9SH5ssE